 Clicking into an email on this page will take you to its corresponding Email Insights page.
 You can also export a csv file of this data by clicking the Export button in the top-right corner.

-If you are a team manager, you can also view email readership data for all members of your team.
-Select the appropriate team data from the dropdown in the top-right corner, just below the Export button.
+If you are a Manager, you can also view email readership data for all members of your team.
+Select the appropriate team data from the dropdown in the top-right corner, below the Export button.

 NOTE: To access team data, your account must be set up accordingly.
 To activate, please contact your Account Executive.

-Clicking Contacts in the top header will display all of your contacts' readership data.
+Clicking Contacts in the top header will display your contacts' recent readership data (by default, the total readership is shown for the past 30 days).
 You can filter the results further by entering appropriate keywords in the search window (contact name, email or company) and/or selecting a list and date range from the drop-downs in the top-right corner.